RandomSearch18/a-level-project/docs/readme.md

 ##### Sprint 1 feedback from James

-James was on a flight at time of finishing the sprint, so his feedback is currently pending.

 I showed him the deployed site on a school computer.
 Overall, he liked the usability of the tabs and the UI in general.
 He also adjusted the responsive viewport and was happy to see that the UI expanded appropriately.

 He tested the "show my location" feature and we were both very impressed with its precision and accuracy, identifying us correctly down to the room we were in.
 He wanted to know how it was so accurate.